KaziAmin110/KaziAmin110/README.md

 ## 🚀 About Me

-I'm an aspiring software engineer with a passion for solving real world problems and adding value to individuals and businesses alike.
+I'm an aspiring software engineer with a passion for solving real world problems and creating innovative products.

 <!-- Feel free to personalize this section with your own bio! -->